Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI) was +10.6 for October and +10.4 for November.
-According to the SOI Phase system, the SOI is in a ‘Consistently Positive’ phase.
+The monthly value of the Southern Oscillation Index (SOI) was +2.6 for October and +0.6 for November.
+According to the SOI Phase system, the SOI is in a ‘Consistently Near-Zero’ phase

 When using a climate outlook it should be remembered that the probability, or per cent chance, of something occurring is just that – a probability.
 For example, if there is a 70 per cent probability of exceeding median rainfall, then there is also a 30 per cent probability of below-median rainfall.
 It does not mean that rainfall will be 70 per cent more than the median.

 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.